Spriting guide

 8. Time to color it in - remember, right-click the color you want, left-click the color to replace, and right-click with the eraser

-9. Now that they're on the sprite, it's obvious that the colors were too bright and rather too dark - normally I'd fix that, but I'm feeling lazy
+9. Now that they're on the sprite, it's obvious that the colors were too saturated and rather too dark - normally I'd fix that, but I'm feeling lazy

 11. Enjoy the finished product - always remember to save as .PNG when working in Paint if you want the colors to come out right